kaust-rccl/Dist-DL-training/deepspeed/README.md

 - Training logs including evaluation metrics and loss curves

-- SLURM log files in the `logs` directory or as specified by --output
+- SLURM log files in the `log` directory or as specified by --output

 ##  Exercise: Recreate the Baseline Training & Evaluation Summary Table